Simploy Testimonial

 “It is expected that there will be no statewide premium impact as a result of the proposed changes to the Missouri CCPAP since the contracting classification loss costs are offset by the average amount of the credit in order to maintain premium neutrality.
 The premium impact to individual risks will vary depending on the portion of that risk’s premium that is subject to this program.
 The amount of premium collected from contracting policies that are either not eligible for the program or have small credits may generally see a slight increase in order to offset the reduced premium collected from policies receiving larger credits under this legislative change.”

 Loss costs are the starting point for rate determination.
-NCCI will report how much insurance companies may expect to pay in claims for every $100 of payroll per class code.
-Then, insurance companies determine their rates by building on top of the loss costs their individual pricing elements like overhead, marketing costs, underwriting profit, etc.
+NCCI will report how much insurance companies may expect to pay in claims for every $100 of payroll per wc class code.
+Then, insurance companies determine rates of codes for construction by building on top of the loss costs their individual pricing elements like overhead, marketing costs, underwriting profit, etc.

 Even Construction firms who receive CCPAP credits are paying the same inflated rates.
-There isn't anything we can do about this other than conducting due diligence, having a premium audit performed periodically, and ensuring you're not overpaying in areas you can control.
+There isn't anything we can do about this other than conducting due diligence, having a premium audit performed periodically, and ensuring you're not overpaying in areas you can control your construction workers comp.

 Construction Work Comp Class Codes And Your Experience Modification Rate

 Keep in mind that if your Workers Compensation class codes are wrong, your experience modification rate is wrong too.
-Misclassifications can dramatically skew your EMR.
+Misclassifications can dramaticaly skew your EMR.

 Stuart Cytron • stuart@cytrongroup.com • LinkedIn • (314) 757-8079 t